- Download our Moving to Brazil Guide (PDF)

 - 1889: The monarchy is overthrown.
 A republic is established with a federal constitution and the presidency as the head of government.

-- 1917: Although Brazil remains neutral during the early years of World War I, Brazil declare war on Germany after unrestricted German submarine activity sinks several Brazilian merchant ships.
+- 1917: Although Brazil remains neutral during the early years of World War I, Brazil declares war on Germany after unrestricted German submarine activity sinks several Brazilian merchant ships.

-- 1930: Getúlio Vargas comes to power in a coup, leading to the Vargas Era (1930–1945), characterised by a populist government, labour reforms, and an authoritarian regime during the final eight years.
+- 1930: Getúlio Vargas comes to power in a coup, leading to the Vargas Era (1930–1945), characterised by a populist government and labour reforms.

-- 1942: During World War II, Brazil is initially a neutral country but eventually joins the Allies in 1942.
-Throughout the war, Brazil's economy booms due to increased demand for its agricultural and industrial products.
+- 1942: During World War II, Brazil is initially neutral, but it eventually joins the Allies in 1942.
+Brazil’s economy booms due to increased demand for its agricultural and industrial products.

 - 1964: A military coup takes place, leading to a dictatorship that lasts several decades.
-During this time, the government suppresses political opposition, censors the media, and commits human rights abuses.
-However, the dictatorship also sees significant economic growth, with Brazil becoming one of the fastest-growing economies in the world.
+During this time, the government suppresses political opposition, censors the media, tortures dissidents, and commits widespread human rights abuses.
+The dictatorship also sees significant economic growth, with Brazil becoming one of the fastest-growing economies in the world.

-- 1985: Miltary rule ends as Brazil begins to transition to democracy.
-Since then, Brazil has remained a democratic country, with several presidents from different political parties occupying office.
+- 1985: Military rule ends as Brazil begins to transition to democracy.
+Since then, Brazil remains a democratic country, with several presidents from different political parties occupying office.

 - 1988: Brazil enacts a new constitution that limits presidential powers.

-- 1994: The Plano Real is introduced.
-This is a set of economic measures aimed at stabilising Brazil's economy and curbing hyperinflation.
-The plan's success leads to significant economic growth, increased foreign investment and better living standards for millions of Brazilians.
+- 1994: The Plano Real is introduced, a set of economic measures to stabilise Brazil’s economy and curb hyperinflation.

-- 2002: Luiz Inácio Lula da Silva, popularly known as Lula, wins presidential elections to lead the first left-wing government in over 40 years.
+- 2002: Luiz Inácio Lula da Silva, popularly known as Lula, wins presidential elections to lead the first centre-left government in over 40 years.

-- 2013: Mass protests erupt nationwide over issues such as poor public services, corruption, and police violence.
+- 2013: Mass protests erupt nationwide over poor public services, corruption, police violence, and Brazil’s stark inequality.

-- 2014: The Car Wash investigation, a large-scale anti-corruption probe, uncovers a massive graft scheme involving Brazil's political and business elites, including bribery, kickbacks and money laundering.
-The investigation leads to the conviction and imprisonment of numerous high-profile figures, including former president Luiz Inácio Lula da Silva, and exposes widespread corruption in the Brazilian political system.
+- 2014: The Car Wash investigation, a large-scale anti-corruption probe, uncovers a massive graft scheme involving Brazil’s political and business elites, including bribery, kickbacks and money laundering.
+The investigation later becomes controversial over its methods and judicial conduct.

-- 2016: Former president Luiz Inácio Lula da Silva is convicted of corruption, leading to far-right politician Jair Bolsonaro's rise as president in 2018.
+- 2016: Former president Luiz Inácio Lula da Silva is convicted of corruption, and President Dilma Rousseff is impeached and removed from office on August 31, leading to right-wing politician Jair Bolsonaro’s rise as president in 2018.
+Lula’s convictions are later overturned by Brazil’s Supreme Court.

 - 2020: The first Covid-19 case is detected in Brazil.
 To date, there have been more than 37 million infections of Covid-19 in Brazil and nearly 700,000 Covid-19-related deaths.

-- 2020: Bolsonaro's controversial policies and handling of the Covid-19 pandemic leads to widespread criticism and protests.
+- 2020: Bolsonaro’s controversial policies and handling of the Covid-19 pandemic lead to widespread criticism and protests.

 Further reading